-My next stop was at Ava Lounge in East Liberty where Jason of First Friday’s held his annual First Friday event called March Mingle.
-Every professional came out to this event to get their party and drink on and have a great time.
+My next stop was at Ava Lounge in East Liberty where Jason held his annual event called First Fridays.
+This month’s theme was called “Social Light” where all the young professionals came out to get their party and drink on and network.

 Digital Daily Signup

 Sign up now for the New Pittsburgh Courier Digital Daily newsletter!

 - Cheerios ad with multiracial family prompts racist outcry (8)

 - That intelligence agencies monitor our calls and Internet usage shouldn’t come as a surprise (1)